Working together for the greater good.

 “The Emerald City of Giving.”

-That’s the moniker bestowed on Minneapolis St. Paul by the New York Times, due to the critical role philanthropy plays in so many local corporations.
+That’s the moniker bestowed on Minneapolis-St. Paul by the New York Times, due to the critical role philanthropy plays in so many local corporations.
 But the corporate giving isn’t limited to the giant corporations; almost 200 local companies donate 2-5% of their pretax income every year, as members of the Minnesota Keystone Program.

 Commitment to the community.

-According to the Knight Foundation’s “Soul of the Community” study, Greater MSP residents care more about arts and cultural events, openness to different types of people, and aesthetics.
+According to the Knight Foundation’s “Soul of the Community” study, Greater MSP residents care more than average about arts and cultural events, openness to different types of people, and aesthetics.
 It’s a good sign for the local economy, since residents’ attachment correlates directly to retaining workers, attracting new talent and business, and the cities’ overall economic performance.